6.17 Naming and Renaming Central Piedmont Community College Facilities, Positions, and Programs Policy - Updated 12/14/15See version history

 B. All requests will include the following:

 1. A rationale for requesting the naming of the facility, position, or program.
-Such rationale must include evidence for a broad base of support for the naming of the facility, position, or program.
+Such rationale must include evidence of broad-based support for the naming of the facility, position, or program.

-2. If appropriate, a biography of the person for whom the facility, position, or program is to be named.
+2. A biography of the person for whom the facility, position, or program is to be named or an historical overview of the entity for which the facility, position, or program is to be named.

-C. Proposals for the naming of any facility, position, or program must be directed to the Office of the President.
+C. Proposals for the naming of any facility, position, or program must be directed to the appropriate administrative officer.

 D. The permanent naming of any facility, position, or program for a person or entity must be formally approved by the College's Board of Trustees and meet the policy conditions established by the Board.
 The President will submit the request to name a campus, facility, position, or program for an individual or entity to the Executive Committee of the Board of Trustees.
 If approved by the Executive Committee, the proposal will be submitted to the entire Board for final action.